castorini/anserini/docs/runbook-trec2018-h2oloo.md

 -docVectorWeight TF_IDF
 ```

+## Classifier Training/Inference

-**Now we are done with Anserini part, start Python part.**
+Now we are done with Anserini part; everything below is in Python.

-Create a folder with the following structure:
+Create the following structure folder structure:

 ```
 folder